austinwinans/aRAT/README.md

 # aRAT - a remote access tool written in python.

-Tested on Windows locally.
+Tested on Windows locally and in a VM with bridged network connection.
 You must change the IP address of the C2 server in the client.py file.

 Features:
 - [x] Keylogging